luzfcb/sisposto/docs/index.rst

-.. sgt documentation master file, created by sphinx-quickstart.
+.. sisposto documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to sgt's documentation!
+Welcome to sisposto's documentation!
 ====================================================================

 Contents: